GTAvatar: Bridging Gaussian Splatting and Texture Mapping for Relightable and Editable Gaussian Avatars: Method

 Assuming a non-degenerate triangle, $\text{v}$ is invertible and its inverse is defined on the triangle plane.
 Thus, if the Gaussian is aligned with the triangle plane, we can define the mapping ${(u,v) = \mathcal{M}(s,t) = (\text{uv} \circ \text{v}^{-1} \circ f) (s,t)}$.
 We exploit the linearity of $\text{uv}$, $\text{v}$, $f$ and $\mathcal{M}$ to rewrite it as follows:

 where \Jtriinv{} is the pseudo-inverse of \Jtri{} and \uvzero{} the UV coordinates at the center of the splat, computed using the Gaussian's barycentric coordinates directly.
 We extend this to Gaussians that are not aligned with their triangle by noting that $\Jtri\Jtriinv$ is the orthogonal projector onto the column space of \Jtri{} (the triangle plane) and $x\mapsto\Jtriinv (x-\text{V}_A)$ yields the barycentric coordinates of the projection.
 Thus, $\mathcal{M}$ maps $(s,t)$ to the UV coordinates of this projection (the $\Jtriinv \text{V}_A$ term is accounted for in \uvzero{}).
+The pseudo-inversion is implemented by solving a least-squares problem, which does not back-propagate gradients to the template vertices.

 This lightweight mapping only requires a single matrix multiplication at each ray-splat intersection during rendering.
 The largest computational costs are the pseudo-inversion of \Jtriinv{} for each triangle and the bilinear texture filtering; the latter is a well-understood cost of graphics pipelines that can be mitigated with hardware acceleration.
-Notice that \Jtri{} -- and its pseudo-inverse \Jtriinv{} -- are expression-dependent but do not need to be updated for viewpoint changes.
+Notice that \Jtri{} -- and its pseudo-inverse \Jtriinv{} -- are mesh and expression-dependent but do not need to be updated for viewpoint changes.
 See Section~\ref{sec:exp-rendering-time} for more details on rendering speed and a comparison with a naive projection baseline.